troysipp/reminders_mongo/readme.md

 2. Next write code to require Mongoose and establish a connection.

 3. Let's test to make sure our connection works as expected!
+Run `nodemon`;

 ## Step 3: Create Schema and Models